dife-bioinformatics/metaKEGG/README.md

 After successfully installing metaKEGG, you can use it two ways.

-### CLI usage

-1. Simply open a terminal and make sure you activate the environment metaKEGG is installed in.

-2. Type `metaKEGG` in the console.
-This will prompt all the input arguments.
-Type `metaKEGG -h` for a detailed description of each argument.

-CLI usage can be also wrapped in bash scripts and integrated in pipelines.

 ### Programmatic/Library usage

 Import the class

-Note: The Pipeline class requires specific arguments for initialization.
+The Pipeline class requires global arguments for instantiation.

 ```
 import metaKEGG
 metaKEGG.Pipeline(**kwargs)